 Amie teaches group classes (beginner and intermediate), specialty workshops (advanced), dance parties, aka Milongas.
 Also, Amie is open for Argentine Tango performances in Columbus, Ohio.
-Amie teaches a group Argentine Tango class every Sunday at 7:30 pm at Dance Edge.
+Amie teaches a group Argentine Tango class every Sunday at 6:30 pm and 7:30 pm at Dance Edge.
 Come by yourself, with friends, or with your partner!

 Additionally, this is a space where we discuss all things Tango in my Blog section.
 Topics include

 - Tango Performance Tips and Tricks

 - Tango Fashion and Beauty

 - Health, Well-being, and Injury Prevention

 Amie Cressie has a background in jazz and ballroom dance, however she now specializes in Tango.